fastdata2go/openpgp.js-examples/README.md

 Please feel free to add to this library.
 I only ask that you follow these guidlines:
 - Follow this format.
 - Be current with the latest OpenPGP.js release.
-- Be patient while I learn how to format this readme, lol.

 ####Generate Keypair
 ```javascript